Effective toughness of heterogeneous materials with rate-dependent fracture energy: Abstract

 \section{Abstract}

-Dynamic fracture of heterogeneous materials is investigated by measuring displacement fields as a rupture propagates through a periodic array of obstacles of controlled toughness.
-We provide direct evidence of crack speed jumps at the boundary of obstacles.
-Our experiments reveal that such a discontinuous dynamics emerges from rate-dependent fracture energy, which combined with inertia, allows the crack to cross a toughness discontinuity at constant energy release rate.
-The rate-dependency, a direct consequence of the out-of-equilibrium nature of fracture phenomenon that is often neglected, plays a central role in setting up homogenized toughness, leading ultimately to increased resistance to failure.
+We investigate dynamic fracture of heterogeneous materials experimentally by measuring displacement fields as a rupture propagates through a periodic array of obstacles of controlled fracture energy.
+Our measurements demonstrate the applicability of the classical equation of motion of cracks at a discontinuity of fracture energy: the crack speed jumps at the entrance and exit of an obstacle, as predicted by the crack-tip energy balance within the brittle fracture framework.
+The speed jump amplitude is governed by the fracture energy contrast and by the combination of rate-dependency of fracture energy and inertia of the medium, which allows the crack to cross a fracture energy discontinuity at constant energy release rate.
+This discontinuous dynamics and the rate-dependence cause higher effective toughness, which governs the coarse-grained behavior of these cracks.

-Many biological materials, such as bone, nacre and tooth, have intricate microstructures which are responsible for remarkable macroscopic mechanical properties \cite{ ritchie_conflicts_2011, jackson_a._p._mechanical_1988 }.
-Carefully designed microstructures combined with advances in micro-fabrication techniques allow development of new materials with unprecedented properties \cite{florijn_programmable_2014, blees_graphene_2015, bertoldi_negative_2010, silverberg_using_2014, siefert_bio-inspired_2019}.
-Unlike natural materials, which often have disordered properties, these engineered materials feature periodicity by design.
-Understanding how to harness small-scale heterogeneities is necessary to achieve the desired macroscopic properties.
-For fracture problems, most of recent research on homogenization focused on disordered microstructure, where randomly located obstacles roughen the crack, causing toughening by collective pinning \cite{gao_first-order_1989, roux_effective_2003, ponson_crack_2017,lebihain_effective_2020}.
-Surprisingly, the periodic case has rather been neglected in comparison with the disordered case and previous studies either focused on elastic heterogeneity \cite{wang_cohesive_2017} or lacked experimental support \cite{hossain_effective_2014}.
+Many biological materials, such as bone, nacre and tooth, have intricate microstructures which are responsible for remarkable macroscopic mechanical properties~\cite{ ritchie_conflicts_2011, jackson_a._p._mechanical_1988 }.
+Carefully designed microstructures combined with advances in micro-fabrication techniques allow for the development of new materials with unprecedented properties \cite{florijn_programmable_2014, blees_graphene_2015, bertoldi_negative_2010, silverberg_using_2014, siefert_bio-inspired_2019, yin_impact-resistant_2019}.
+Understanding how to harness small-scale heterogeneities is, however, necessary to achieve the desired macroscopic properties.
+For fracture properties, recent research focused either on disordered microstructures, where randomly located obstacles distort the crack front and cause toughening by collective pinning~\cite{gao_first-order_1989, roux_effective_2003, ponson_crack_2017,lebihain_effective_2020}, or on elastic heterogeneities, where compliant inclusions provide toughening by effectively reducing the energy flow into the crack tip~\cite{hossain_effective_2014,wang_cohesive_2017}.
+However, a complete and fundamental theory for effective material resistance against fracture remains missing, and experimental observations, which are key for establishing such theoretical knowledge, are scarce.